 If invitations to parties are sent to school to be passed out, all students in that classroom must be included.
 The teacher will distribute the invitations.
-If any classmates are excluded, parents should mail the invitations.
+If any classmates are excluded, invitations must be distributed outside of the school setting.